gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ## Create

 To create an organization, go to [app.gitkraken.com](https://app.gitkraken.com/), or select “Manage Account” in the drop down menu inside of GitKraken Client, and select “Create Organization” in the left side menu.
-If you are not part of any organization, you can select “New Trial Organization."
+If you are not part of any organization, you can select “New Trial Organization".
 The creator of the organization is automatically the [owner](/gitkraken-client/gitkraken-organization/##roles) of it.

 <img src="/wp-content/uploads/gitkraken-organization-create-1.png" class="img-responsive center img-bordered">